brainiac/MQ2Nav/README.md

 This is a navmesh-powered navigation and pathfinding plugin for [MacroQuest](https://gitlab.com/macroquest/next/mqnext) "Next".
 Navigation is based on the RecastNavigation library.

-This project consists of two parts: The MacrQuest Plugin (MQ2Nav.dll), and the Mesh Generator (MeshGenerator.exe)
+This project consists of two parts: The MacroQuest Plugin (MQ2Nav.dll), and the Mesh Generator (MeshGenerator.exe)

 The MeshGenerator tool is used for generating and editing the properties of navmeshes